MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-tmdl-folder.md

 :::image type="content" source="./media/projects-tmdl-folder/preview-features.png" alt-text="Screenshot of checklist of preview features.":::

-## Save as a Power BI Project files using TMDL
+## Save as a Power BI project file using TMDL

-With the TMDL Preview feature enabled, when you save a project, your semantic model will be saved as a TMDL folder named *\definition* inside of [semantic model folder](./projects-dataset.md):
+With the TMDL Preview feature enabled, when you save a project, your semantic model is saved as a TMDL folder named *\definition* inside of [semantic model folder](./projects-dataset.md):

 :::image type="content" source="./media/projects-tmdl-folder/semantic-model-folder.png" alt-text="Screenshot of the definition folder inside a semantic model folder.":::